 Description

-Delicious homemade no-knead focaccia bread recipe with rosemary!
+Delicious homemade no-knead vegan focaccia bread recipe with rosemary!
 It’s a quick & easy italian flatbread with a perfect texture and crispy crust.
 Serve with soup, make a sandwich or dip in olive oil and balsamic.
 Bon appetit!

 Ingredients